-Like a regular hammock, a baby hammock is suspends your baby off the ground in a material or canvas sheet.
+Like a regular hammock, a baby hammock is suspended with your baby off the ground in a material or canvas sheet.
 A baby hammock can be a simple as a sling attached to a metal frame.

 A baby hammock is designed to be a transition bed.
 This means that it is designed to get your baby used to sleeping on its own before it is moved to a larger crib bed.
 Most baby hammocks will only suit your baby for the first three months of its life.